 Effects of Weever Fish Venom

 The other species of weever fish found around the UK is the greater weever (Trachinus draco).
-This fish is bigger than the lesser weever, reaching up to two feet in length and can weight up to four pounds, although typically it is half this size.
+This fish is much larger than the lesser weever, weighing up to four pounds, although typically it is half of this weight.
 It has the same venomous dorsal fin spines as its smaller relative.
 It is not as common as the lesser weever and prefers much deeper water of around one hundred metres, meaning it is rarely encountered by anglers or bathers.
 However, there is a British shore caught record for this species: a specimen of 1lb 9oz caught by P. Robinson Porthtowan in Cornwall in 2014.
 The boat caught record is a greater weever of 2lb 2oz caught by R. Pope off Porthcurno which is also in Cornwall in 1999.
 The International Game Fish Association list the all-tackle world record as a greater weever weighing 3lb 13oz caught by John H. Williams off the Canary Islands in Spain in 2005.

 Commercial Value and Origin of Name